mschmitt/shocpp/README.md

 bin/shocpp-command Reset '{"type":"Hard"}'`
 ```

-*shocpp-command* saves the requested command to *run/cmd.json* and signals *SIGUSR1* to the running *shocpp-backend*. *shocpp-backend* traps *USR1* and interrupts all work to send the contents of *run/cmd.json* to the charger.
-Meanwhile, shocpp-command waits for *run/resp.json* to change and delivers it back as its own output.
+*shocpp-command* saves the complete request to *run/cmd.json* and signals *SIGUSR1* to the running *shocpp-backend*. *shocpp-backend* traps *USR1* and interrupts all work to send the contents of *run/cmd.json* as a request to the charger.
+The confirmation from the charger is saved to *run/resp.json*.
+Meanwhile, *shocpp-command* waits for *run/resp.json* to change and delivers it back as its own output.

-## Implemented OCPP calls
+## Implemented OCPP requests/calls

 ### Incoming

-Incoming calls are handled by the main *while read* loop in *shocpp-backend* as they arrive on stdin.
+Incoming requests are handled by the main *while read* loop in *shocpp-backend* as they arrive on stdin.

-- **BootNotification** - Response *status* is always *Accepted*, contains the *currentTime* and *heartbeat* interval.
+- **BootNotification** - Confirmation *status* is always *Accepted*, contains the *currentTime* and *heartbeat* interval.
-- **StatusNotification** - Response always is an empty payload field.
+- **StatusNotification** - Confirmation always contains an empty payload field.
-- **Heartbeat** - Response contains the *currentTime* field.
+- **Heartbeat** - Confirmation contains the *currentTime* field.
-- **Authorize** - The main loop extracts the *idTag* field early on, and the response to *Authorize* sends that result in the *status* field.
+- **Authorize** - The main loop extracts the *idTag* field early on, and the confirmation to *Authorize* sends that result in the *status* field.
-- **StartTransaction** - *StartTransaction* returns the same authorization *status* field as with *Authorize*, and also a *transactionId*, generated according to the model described below.
+- **StartTransaction** - The confirmation to *StartTransaction* returns the same authorization *status* field as with *Authorize*, and also a *transactionId*, generated according to the model described below.
-- **StopTransaction** - disassembles the *transactionID* and determines account and consumption.
+- **StopTransaction** - On receipt of the *StopTransaction* Request, *shocpp-backend* disassembls the *transactionID* and determines account and consumption.

 ### Outgoing

-- The script generates no outgoing calls at this time, other than those handed to it via *shocpp-command*.
+- The script generates no outgoing requests at this time, other than those handed to it via *shocpp-command*.

 ## Transaction ID model